-Our Admissions team processes over 50,000 applications each year and we experience significant peaks during the admissions cycle.
+Our Admissions team processes a high volume of applications each year and we experience significant peaks during the admissions cycle.
 We aim to be as responsive as possible when you contact us.
 We appreciate feedback on our service, as this enables us to make improvements; compliments and complaints should be addressed to adm-mgrs@qmul.ac.uk.